kworkflow/kworkflow/documentation/man/features/patch-hub.rst

 DESCRIPTION
 ===========
-The `kw patch-hub` feature provides an interface with the public mailing lists archived on `https://lore.kernel.org`.
-The feature can be used to just consult patch series from a given list, but, as it integrates with other kw features, it simplifies the process of reviewing patch series, like:
+The `kw patch-hub` feature provides an interface with the public mailing lists archived on `https://lore.kernel.org`, focusing on patch series.
+The feature can be used to just consult patch series from a given list, but, as it integrates with other kw features, it simplifies the process of reviewing patch series,
+like:

 - Applying a patch series to a git tree
 - Building the series version of the kernel